Great Cobar mine: Hugh Woolner and his associates

 Hugh Woolner (1866–1925) was a principal of a London stockbroking firm, Woolner and Company.
 He was the son of renowned sculptor, Thomas Woolner, among whose works is the statue of James Cook, in Hyde Park, Sydney.

-Woolner and Company had “incurred heavy losses through the default of clients, falling markets and the stagnation of business due to the South African war.”
-By the end of 1904, the firm was insolvent, but continued trading, illegally.
+Woolner and Company had "incurred heavy losses through the default of clients, falling markets and the stagnation of business due to the South African war".
+By the end of 1904, the firm was insolvent but continued to trade illegally.
 By promoting a company, called Bohemian Mining Corporation Limited, Woolner and Company returned to solvency.
-Woolner and Co sold into its float Schoenfeld-Schlaggenwald Zinn und Wolfram Zechen Gewerkschaft, a tin and wolfram / tungsten mine near Karlovy Vary.
+Woolner and Co sold into its float Schoenfeld-Schlaggenwald Zinn und Wolfram Zechen Gewerkschaft, a tin and wolfram/tungsten mine near Karlovy Vary.
 A director of Bohemian Mining Corporation—ultimately an unsuccessful investment for its shareholders—was Andrew Haes, later the Chairman of Great Cobar.'

-Woolner acted as the buyer, when the Great Cobar assets were purchased in May 1906, before selling the assets into the float of Great Cobar Limited, six days later.
+Woolner acted as the buyer when the Great Cobar assets were purchased in May 1906, before selling them into the float of Great Cobar Limited six days later.
 The deal was complex but ended up being unprofitable for Wollner, personally.
 It came to light that Woolner was the nominal buyer, merely acting for others, particularly George Earle Baker, one of the vendors, who had been a mining agent in Western Australia, and Andrew Haes.
 Haes, later the chairman of Great Cobar Limited, had advanced the costs for arranging the float to the apparently cash strapped Woolner.
-Andrew Haes, it was later revealed, had been a director of a number of failed or unprofitable listed companies.'
+Andrew Haes, it was later revealed, had been a director of some failed or unprofitable listed companies.'

 The public flotation of shares in Great Cobar Limited, in May 1906, was not a success, leaving the promoters with many unsold shares.
 The promoters set about trying to unload the remaining shares; Woolner went to America and Baker to continental Europe, mainly operating from Amsterdam, trying to sell shares there.

-It was a later involvement in trading of Great Cobar shares that ultimately would be Woolner's undoing as a stockbroker.
+It was a later involvement in the trading of Great Cobar shares that ultimately would be Woolner's undoing as a stockbroker.
 In April 1907, he accepted orders from a 'Mr Nassif', ostensibly a principal of the New York firm Montmorency & Co., to purchase two parcels of Great Cobar shares, totalling 110,000 shares.
-'Mr Nassif' never paid for the shares and, during several months while awaiting payment, the price of Great Cobar shares fell.
+'Mr Nassif' never paid for the shares, and during several months while awaiting payment, the price of Great Cobar shares fell.
 Woolner and Co. went broke as a result of the uncompleted transaction.
 Some suspected that the whole exercise had been a 'ramping' attempt to raise the price of Great Cobar shares, which had gone awry when the price actually fell instead of rising.